radiantlogic-v8/documentation-new/documentation/global-sync-guide/concepts-and-definitions/agents-and-connectors.md

 ---
-title: RadiantOne Global Synchronization Guide
+title: Agents and connectors
-description: RadiantOne Global Synchronization Guide
+description: Agents and connectors
 ---

-# Agents and Connectors
+# Agents and connectors

 Agents manage connectors which includes deploying, stopping/suspending and starting them as needed.